 - The percentage of the current customers that prefer live chat support over whatever other support options you offer.
 If the majority does, it means you have improved customer experience.

 - The common questions and issues potential users have.

 - The number of live chat agents you need to answer all the chat requests efficiently.

 - Compared with sales data, the metric can also help establish your average conversion rate from live chat by establishing how many chatting customers converted into sales and customers.

-2. Average First Response Time (FRT)
+2. Average First Response Time (FRT) and Chat Response Time

 One of the primary reasons why people prefer live chat communication is the speed of response.
 And needless to say, the faster you answer, the more satisfied your customers are and the more memorable the customer service becomes.